fmacca/template-chord-matching/README.md

 # template-chord-matching
-Template matching algorithm for chord recognition
+This is the Github repository for my project "*Template matching algorithm for chord recognition*" for the Audio Signal course @ Politecnico di Milano.
+In the repository you will find: